Bharat Biotech seeks nod for phase-3 trials of intranasal COVID-19 vaccine as booster dose | Business

 - India

-(Eds: Adding details of shelf life of vaccine) Hyderabad, Dec.
-20 (PTI): Bharat Biotech has sought the Drug Controller General of India’s approval to conduct phase-3 trials of its COVID-19 intranasal vaccine (BBV154) to use as booster dose, sources said on Monday.
+(Eds: (Recasts, adds details of vaccine as booster dose) Hyderabad, Dec.
+20 (PTI): Bharat Biotech has sought the Drug Controller General of India's approval to conduct phase-3 trials of its COVID-19 intranasal vaccine (BBV154) to use as booster dose, sources said on Monday.

 "The application has been filed and the company is awaiting approval from the drug regulator.
 The intranasal vaccine will be administered to those who have already taken their two-dose vaccine," the sources told PTI.